Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 ### Further References

-The Kong schema validation format is based on the plugin schemas, for more details see the Kong plugin docs on storing custom entities [here][schema-docs].
+The Kong schema validation format is based on the plugin schemas. details see the Kong plugin docs on storing custom entities [here][schema-docs].

 ---